sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Behaviour:

 - If the last session is classified as “struggled” and difficult words exist, review becomes the primary action.
-- If the last session is classified as “struggled” but no difficult words currently exist, do not show a review action.
+- If the last session is classified as “struggled” but no eligible difficult words currently exist, do not show a review action.
 Fall back to the appropriate continue-learning recommendation.
 - The user can still continue learning or choose another word list.
 - Select word list opens the word list modal and must not auto-start a practice session after Done is pressed.